-A. Purpose
+- A. Purpose

-- i The Three-Year Energy Efficiency and Conservation Procurement Plan (Three-Year EE Plan) shall propose overall Energy Efficiency and Conservation Procurement budgets, and efficiency savings targets, and program focus and strategies for the three years of implementation beginning with January 1 of the following year.
-These budgets and targets shall be illustrative and provisional, and shall guide Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) over the three-year period. - ii.
-The Three-Year EE Plan shall identify the strategies and an approach to planning and implementation of programs that will secure all cost-effective energy efficiency and conservation resources that are lower cost than supply, prudent and reliable, and consistent with the definitions-Least-Cost Procurement Standards provided herein. - ii.
-All aspects related to the design and setting of a shareholder incentive for Energy Efficiency and Conservation Procurement shall be determined in the Three Year EE Plan.
+- i The Three-Year Energy Efficiency and Conservation Procurement Plan (Three-Year EE Plan) shall propose overall Energy Efficiency and Conservation Procurement budgets, and efficiency savings goals, and program focus and strategies for the three years of implementation beginning with January 1 of the following year.
+These budgets and goals shall be illustrative and provisional,5 and shall guide Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) over the three-year period.

+- ii.
+The Three-Year EE Plan shall identify the strategies and an approach to planning and implementation of programs that will secure all cost-effective energy efficiency and conservation resources that are lower cost than supply, prudent and reliable, and consistent with the definitions Least-Cost Procurement Standards provided herein.

+- ii.
+All aspects related to the design and setting of a shareholder incentive for Energy Efficiency and Conservation Procurement shall be determined in the Three-Year EE Plan.

-B. Content
+- B. Content

 - i The Three-Year Plan shall contain sections that describe the following:

 - a Consistency with the requirements of Section 1.3,

 - b.
 Strategies and Approaches to Planning,

 - c.
 Cost-Effectiveness

 - d.
 Prudencey and

-- Reliability
+- e.
+Reliability

+- f.
+Environmental Responsibility

+- g Cost of Additional Supply

+- h Funding Plan and Initial Goals.

+- (1) The distribution company shall develop a funding plan using, as